Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/PostKit.md

 - Do NOT modify another student’s package

 If a package has issues:
-👉 document the problem and work around it carefully
+👉 document the problem and work around it carefully, report an issue, or make a pull request.

 ---